 Q: What is the PAL application process like?

 A: To apply for your Possession Acquisition License (PAL) you need to successfully pass the Canadian Firearms Safety Course.
 Upon completion of the course you will receive a course report proving you passed the course along with the necessary paperwork to apply for your license which you will send in to the RCMP CFP along with a processing fee.
-You will also need a photo to send with your application which we can take and print for you right in the store.
+You will also need a photo to send with your application which we can take and print for you right in the store or on the day of the course.
 We are also happy to help with your application process and can answer any questions you may have.